 On May 17th, Catholic Charities of Oregon dedicated Saint Francis Park Apartments in the rapidly developing Buckman neighborhood of southeast Portland.
-The $23 million 106-unit project will feature 20 units, with preference given to people transitioning from homelessness with referrals from Transitions Projects, Northwest Pilot Project, and Housing Transitions Program; and five units with preference for people escaping domestic violence with referrals from NAYA.
+The $23 million 106-unit project will feature 20 units, with preference given to people transitioning from homelessness with referrals from Transitions Projects, Northwest Pilot Project, and Housing Transitions Program.
 The remaining units will house working individuals, earning 60% or less of the median family income.

-“We are excited that this project will provide affordable housing to people transitioning from homelessness, as well as survivors of domestic violence, said Executive Director at Catholic Charities of Oregon, Richard Birkel.
+“We are excited that this project will provide affordable housing to people transitioning from homelessness,” said Executive Director at Catholic Charities of Oregon, Richard Birkel.
 “These services are core to our mission.
 We are grateful to Home Forward, St. Francis of Assisi Catholic Church, the City of Portland, HUD, KeyBank, Chase Bank, and all our supporters for partnering with us to build this remarkable project.”

 Home Forward served as the developer and special limited partner, while St. Francis of Assis Catholic Church provided strategic support in defining Saint Francis Park Apartments’ role in serving the community.
 From the outset, all partners worked to ensure that this project would honor and preserve the long history and character of the neighborhood and the Saint Francis Park that formerly occupied the space.
 As such, the project was developed utilizing three main guiding principles: hospitality and respect, nature and environment, and social justice and equity.
 All plans were aimed at respecting the past and providing hope to the apartments’ residents for the future.